Optical Technology and Image Processing (Bachelor's degree)

 A degree in optotechnology and image processing qualifies you for jobs in many areas: in product development, quality assurance, project management, sales or even as head of your own company.

 - Robotics and automation technology

 - Aerospace industry

 Building on the Bachelor's degree, the following Master's programmes are possible:

-We start with the school material from the upper school and provide a solid foundation in the basic subjects.
-Practical applications are in the foreground.
-Almost 50% of our courses take place in laboratories with practical exercises.
-This also includes the so-called practical semester in the middle of your studies, during which you gain your first experience in a company.
-After 7 semesters you will graduate with a Bachelor's degree that qualifies you for a profession.
-You can then expand your knowledge in a Master's programme.
+Starting from the upper school material, we first teach a solid foundation in the basic subjects.
+The focus is on practical applications; almost 50% of the courses take place in laboratories.
+During the practical phase in the 5th semester, students gain experience in a company.
+The bachelor's degree after the 7th semester qualifies for a profession, and it is possible to expand the knowledge in the subsequent master's degree.
 You can find a detailed description of the course content in the module manual (German).

 The degree programme in Optotechnology and Image Processing (B.Sc.) is not admissions restricted (no NC).
 These school-leaving qualifications, among others, are regarded as admission requirements:

 - Advanced entrance qualification for universities of applied sciences (Fachhochschulreife).